 In 2019 he was one of the primary composers for the Charlotte Pitot musical ‘What we leave behind’.

-His current project (well...one of..) is an EP titled 'Don't Judge a Musical by its Cover', which consists of songs from musicals done as punk rock covers.
-It will be released mid 2020.
+In 2020 he released an EP titled 'Don't Judge a Musical by its Cover', which consists of songs from musicals done as punk rock covers.
+He is currently doing his Honours in music.